-To get insider tips on how to hire an experienced roofer to get the job done right, we spoke to a top real estate agent and the Director of the National Roofing Contractors Association, one of the most respected trade associations in the country going back to 1886.
+To get insider tips on how to hire a reliable roofer, we spoke to a top real estate agent who often coordinates with roofers and the Director of the National Roofing Contractors Association, one of the most respected trade associations in the country going back to 1886.

-Here’s what they had to say about how to find a reliable roofer when you’re selling your house:
+Here’s what they had to say about how to find a reliable roofer when it’s time to replace or repair your roof.

-“If a house has a nice roof and it’s in good condition, it’s a more sellable piece of property [and] you’ll get a little bit more money for it,” explains Nancy Rogers, a top real estate agent in Lowell, Massachusetts, who sells properties 61% faster than her peers.
+Sometimes worth investing in a new roof before listing your home.
+This not only promises a 100% return on investment but also serves as a key selling point for potential buyers, offering them peace of mind against a large-scale maintenance issue.
+“If a house has a nice roof and it’s in good condition, it’s a more sellable piece of property and you’ll get a little bit more money for it,” explains Nancy Rogers, a top real estate agent in Lowell, Massachusetts.

 - Your roof is older than 25 years